If you need an accurate metal detector, you should consider the XP DEUS.

 - Non-motion Disc: has the potential to search even inside walls.

 The Menu button can be used to alter reactivity, discrimination, audio response, iron level, and frequency.
 This can be performed by using the buttons for heightening and decreasing.
 The frequency can also be altered from 4 kHz to 18 kHz.
+For more info you can check the full manual.

 Performance of the XP DEUS